awsugkochi/awsugkochi/src/pages/blog/2019-08-22-aws-awsugkochi-acdkochi19-workshop-amplify.md

 - Co-Founder at WheelsBox.com
 - Community Leader - AWS User Group BLR

+For any additional details, reach out to us at info@awsugkochi.in

 <br> <br> <br> <br>

-Register your tickets now from : https://communityday.awsugkochi.in
+Register your tickets now from : https://communityday.awsugkochi.in ( Contact us for Group Ticket discounts)

 <br> <br> <br> <br>
 Interesting in sponsoring the event, or exploring the possibility of presenting at our first community day, please contact **info@awsugkochi.in**